prestodb/presto-dev/README.md

 Then you can use http://localhost:8080 to open presto console

+## Update presto or prestissimo configuration

+The configuration files are located at the [presto/etc](./presto/etc) and [prestissimo/etc](./prestissimo/etc) directories.

+You can add more catalogs or update the configuration files.

+In the container, they will be mounted as `/opt/presto/etc` and `/opt/prestissimo/etc` respectively.

+The [presto/data](./presto/data) will also be mounted as `/opt/presto/data`.

+In this way, you can update and keep them locally in case the container is deleted.

 ## Dev with dev container(VSCode)

 1. Install [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension
-2. Open `Remote Explorer` panel, switch to `Dev Containers` from the dropdown widget on the top
+2. Open `Remote Explorer` panel, switch to `Dev Containers` from the drop down widget on the top
 3. Open the `/presto` directory in the composed container `presto-dev` (Make sure clean your local presto project, otherwist it will take a long time to import maven projects)
+4. The file [launch.json](./launch.json) will be copied to your `presto/.vscode` if not configured before.
+Please append the content of [launch.json](./launch.json) in this repository to your `presto/.vscode/launch.json` if configured before.
-4. Install microsoft `Extension Pack for Java` and `C/C++ Extension Pack`
+5. Install Microsoft [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) and [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack) in the container
-4. Start presto & prestissimo in the container
+6. Start presto & prestissimo in the container
-5. After the java projects are imported, you can switch open debug panel, choose `Attach to prestissimo` or `Attach to presto` to start debugging
+7. After the java projects are imported, you can switch open debug panel, choose `Attach to prestissimo` or `Attach to presto` to start debugging

-## Dev with ssh(will publish new image later)
+## Dev with ssh

 Vscodium based IDEs can not use the Remote Development extension, if your IDE supports remote ssh extension, you can try this: